chinamike65/hugo-tuolesi/content/book3/book3en.md

 Therefore, the disciple should regard the guru as the Buddha.

-Treat your guru as a Buddha and you will receive the blessing of a Buddha; as a Bodhisattva, you will receive the blessing of a Bodhisattva; as an ordinary person, you will have no blessing, because ordinary people have no blessing.
+Treat your guru as a Buddha and you will receive the blessing of a Buddha; Treat him as a Bodhisattva, you will receive the blessing of a Bodhisattva; Treat him as an ordinary person, and you will have no blessing, because ordinary people cannot give blessings.

-Some people have multiple masters.
-We are not sure whether these masters are all Buddhas, but according to Buddhist scriptures and tantras, due to the bodhisattva's vow to become a Buddha, at least one Buddha will be integrated into the master's.
+Some people have several masters.
+We are not sure whether these masters are all Buddhas, but according to Buddhist scriptures and tantras, due to the bodhisattva's vow to become a Buddha, at least one Buddha will be integrated into the master.
 Physically, that's for sure.

 As for which Buddha was integrated into the guru, or the body of which guru the Buddha integrated into, it is not certain.